 If the district closes for two full-calendar weeks for the winter break, the weeks are not counted as FML if the employee is not scheduled to work at all during those weeks, as long as the employee’s regular schedule does not require working during the break.
 If an employee on FML is normally scheduled to work part of the week (e.g., custodial staff), the entire week could be counted as a week of FML.

 The employee’s regular work schedule dictates whether weeks during the summer are counted as FML.
 FML is not counted during the summer break for teachers and other ten-month employees who are not scheduled to work.
 Summer weeks would count as FML for 11- and 12-month employees as long as the weeks are within the regular work schedule.

-Additional information on family and medical leave is available in the HR Library topic Family and Medical Leave and in the 2016 edition of The Administrator’s Guide to the Managing Leaves and Absences, which is available for purchase in the TASB Store.
+Additional information on family and medical leave is available in the HR Library topic Family and Medical Leave and in The Administrator’s Guide to the Managing Leaves and Absences, which is available for purchase in the TASB Store.

 April Mabry oversees HR Services training services, member library products, and the HRX newsletter.
 She has provided HR training and guidance to Texas public schools since 1991.
 Mabry was a classroom teacher for 11 years in Texas and Michigan.

 Mabry has a bachelor’s degree in education from the University of Michigan and certification as a professional in human resources (PHR) and is a SHRM-CP.